Sailing: Opti’s take flight at NA Championships, inaugural Hobie Nationals sets sail

 Cayman’s optimist sailing quartet set sail in the 2018 North American Optimist Championships, while the domestic sailing calendar saw the addition of a new regatta.

-Managed by Tara Nielsen, the team of Matheo Capasso, George Hider, Jasper Nielsen and James Costa hit the water Tuesday (26 June) for the five day regatta held at the Vallarta Yacht Club in Puerta Vallarta, Mexico.
+Managed by Tara Nielsen, the team of Matheo Capasso, George Hider, Jasper Nielsen and James Costa hit the water Tuesday (26 June) for the five day regatta held at the Vallarta Yacht Club in Riviera Nayarit, Mexico.
 In 2017, the Cayman Islands Sailing Club (CISC) sent two sailors with Capasso, 13, finishing 77th overall.

 Domestically, the CISC welcomed Saturday (23 June) the inaugural Scotts Marine Hobie National Championships.
 The regatta coincided with the schedule ‘End of Rotation’ regatta, offering for races in three classes.
 CISC Technical Director Raphael Harvey said the added sailors made for a new dynamic.